 Results for the 2009 survey are available as a PDF download.

 Preparing an effective online class requires more than just posting files online.
 An online learning environment can be very different from an in-class environment, and offers unique challenges.

-UCI's Center for Engaged Instruction (CEI) can work with faculty interested in online teaching, providing the pedagogical expertise to translate classroom materials and in-class teaching strategies for an effective online class.
+UCI's Division of Teaching Excellence and Innovation (DTEI) can work with faculty interested in online teaching, providing the pedagogical expertise to translate classroom materials and in-class teaching strategies for an effective online class.

 While EEE was originally designed to support class instruction by supplementing in-class meetings and streamlining administrative tasks, EEE tools can also be used to support classes that are taught completely online.